DiyankaGovender/Aadi-Odyssey/README.md

 For more information about the game and a view of the game's concept art and documentation please cherck out my portfolio page about the project here: https://diyankag.wixsite.com/portfolio/aadi-s-odyssey
 # How to Play
-The game is available to play on itch.io here: https://diyanka-govender.itch.io/aadis-odyssey A WebGL version of the game is available to play here: https://diyanka-govender.itch.io/aadis-odyssey
+The game is available to play on itch.io here: https://diyanka-govender.itch.io/aadis-odyssey